 Voluntary strike off is suitable when:

-- The company has stopped trading
+- It has stopped trading for at least 3 months

-- It has no agreements with creditors
+- It has no outstanding debts or unpaid taxes

-- There are no ongoing legal disputes
+- There are no ongoing or threatened legal proceedings

 Legal Responsibilities Before Applying